mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

 Stop Being Cute and Clever
 ==========================

-The last few days I spend a bit of my spare time on making a `world time scheduler <http://timesched.pocoo.org/>`_.
+The last few days I spent a bit of my spare time on making a `world time scheduler <http://timesched.pocoo.org/>`_.
 Some of you might recognize the concept from another website.
 The idea was quite simple: build a clone of worldtime buddy and explore working with third party AngularJS